MillerApps/dotfiles/README.md

 # New Machine Setup
+> Note: For anyone suggesting to use Ansible, this setup works for my needs.
+I don't require all the options provided by Ansible, nor do I want to do the extra setup.

 Steps to make a new machine easier to setup

 ## Sign into iCloud and enable documents to be synced.